sous-chefs/docker/README.md

 end
 ```

-WARNING - As of the 1.0 version of this cookbook, `docker_service`
+WARNING - When creating multiple `docker_service` resources on the
-is a singleton resource.
-This means that if you create multiple
-`docker_service` resources on the same machine, you will only
+same machine, you will need to specify unique graph properties to
-create one actual service and things may not work as expected.
+avoid unexpected behavior and possible data corruption.

 #### Properties
 The `docker_service` resource property list mostly corresponds to